Vegetable gardens come in all shapes and sizes. Vegetable gardens can be just as creative and attractive as ornamental flower gardens.

-The term garden room usually refers to a secluded spot in the garden, but gardening in a greenhouse will not only provide fresh vegetables year round, but you can also pull up a chair and literally watch the plants grow.
+The term garden room usually refers to a secluded spot in the garden.
+But gardening in a greenhouse will not only provide fresh vegetables year-round, but you can also pull up a chair and literally watch the plants grow.

-Gardening Au Naturale
+Gardening Au Naturel

 If you are drawn toward sustainability, look into creating a permaculture garden.
 This type of garden tries to duplicate the layering found in natural systems and forests.
-There are upper story trees, climbers, perennial vegetables, root crops and self-sowers that intermingle, creating your own personal foraging garden.
+There are upper story trees, climbers, perennial vegetables, root crops, and self-sowers that intermingle, creating your own personal foraging garden.